jprystowsky/BKTree/README.md

 A very simple illustration of a Burkhard-Keller tree in node.
 BK trees are ideal for applications involving O(log n) searches of values defined by a metric space -- e.g., fuzzy image matching, word predictions, or typo correction.

-This instance creates a BK tree of words using the Levenshtein distance.
-It uses a hard-coded corpus that could easily be exchanged for one that isn't.
+This instance creates a BK tree of words using the Levenshtein distance as its metric.

 ```
-node index.js --term something --distance x
+node index.js --words wordFile --term searchTerm --dist maxDistance [--debug [--show-tree]]
 ```

 Thanks To